 I adore Bangkok, but I admit that you can only start to appreciate it when really diving into it.
 It’s a place to give more than a superficial glance.
 Go in.
 Explore.
-Experience her.
-She’s simultaneously calm, exciting, deeply-oriental, traditional, and on-top-of-the-world.
+Experience.
+The city is simultaneously calm, exciting, deeply-oriental, traditional, and on-top-of-the-world.

 I can remember vividly the first time I got there.
 Total bewilderment!
 Astonishment!
 And it’s exactly as Murray Head once sang: “One night in Bangkok makes a hard man humble.”
 And for that matter — the day also.